MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 You can enable user authentication directly within a Microsoft Copilot Studio bot conversation.
 User authentication means you can get a user's basic properties such as name and ID in bot variables, but also prompt a user to sign in using an authentication node, retrieve a user token for that user, and then use that token to retrieve the user's information from a back-end system.

 >[!NOTE]
-> Bots created in Web app and Microsoft Teams come with authentication pre-configured to use **Only for Teams and Power Apps** authentication.
+> Bots created in the web app and in Microsoft Teams come with authentication pre-configured to use **Only for Teams and Power Apps** authentication.

 You can also configure single sign-on (SSO) so your users don't need to sign in manually.
 For more information, see [Configure SSO for web](configure-sso.md).